moreoverid/pagination-bundle/README.md

     ->findBy(array(), array(), $paginator['count_per_page'], $paginator['offset']);
 ```

-3) Add page variable to your route
+3) Add page variable to your route.yml and controller:
 ```yml
 # in routing.yml
 some_route_name: